-- Attempt to drive through flooded roads or fords.
+- Attempt to drive through flooded roads or fords - view our water safety page for more information.
 The water is often deeper than it looks and may be moving quite fast.
 Your vehicle may be swept away or become stranded.

 - Try to walk through flooded areas.
 Even shallow water moving fast can sweep you off your feet.
 There may be hidden dangers such as:

 these can cause serious injury or even death.

 - Take boats onto rivers or walk alongside rivers – this is extremely dangerous in a flood situation.